Is It Too Late For Me To Sue To Get My Security Deposit Back?

 Landlords steal security deposits because they can.
 They bank on the fact that many tenants will simply walk away.

 On a long enough time line, the survival rate for everyone drops to zero.
 I’m a recall coordinator.
 My job is to apply the formula.

 A new car built by my company leaves somewhere traveling at 60 miles per hour.
 The rear differential locks up.
 The car crashes and burns with everyone trapped inside.
 Now, do we initiate a recall?

 Take the number of vehicles in the field, (A), and multiply it by the probable rate of failure, (B), then multiply the result by the average out-of-court settlement, (C).
 A times B times C equals X. If X is less than the cost of a recall, we don’t do one.

-Landlords calculate their risk in a similar fashion.
-Take the total amount of the security deposits you hold (A), and multiply it by the probable rate of tenants asserting their rights, (B), then multiply the average judgment in small claims court, (C).
-A time B times C equals X. If X is less that the total amount of security deposits you hold, you don’t bother to refund any of them.
+Landlords calculate their risk in a similar fashion: Take the total amount of the security deposits you hold (A), and subtract the probable number of tenants asserting their rights, (B), multiplied by the average judgment in small claims court, (C).
+A minus (B times C) equals X. If X is less that the total amount of security deposits you hold, you don’t bother to refund any of them.

 Of course, that practice could change if the rate of tenants asserting their rights increased.
 Or if the amount of statutory damages awarded by courts increased.
 But tenants can’t count on the courts to fight their battles.

 I’m glad you’re finally going to do something about recovering your deposit.
 I answered a similar question to yours almost three years ago in Tenant Troubles: Sue For Security Deposit Or SOL?
 You may still have time to sue the landlord: